liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Models and Repository.md

 ## Creating a Fake Repository

-3. Create the fake repository called FakeProductRepository.cs to the `Models` folder.
+3. Create the fake repository called `FakeProductRepository` in the `Data` folder.

      ```C#
     public class FakeProductRepository : IProductRepository
 	{
 		public IQueryable<Product> Products => new List<Product> {
-            new Product { Name = "Football", Price = 25 },
+            new Product { Name = "Windows 10", Price = 25 },
-            new Product { Name = "Surf board", Price = 179 },
+            new Product { Name = "Visual Studio", Price = 179 },
-            new Product { Name = "Running shoes", Price = 95 }
+            new Product { Name = "Office 365", Price = 95 }
         }.AsQueryable<Product>();
 	}
     ```

-    > The FakeProductRepository class implements the IProductRepository interface by returning a fixed collection of Product objects as the value of the Products property.
-The AsQueryable method is used to convert the fixed collection of objects to an IQueryable<Product>, which is required to implement the IProductRepository interface and allows me to create a compatible fake repository without having to deal with real queries.
+    > The `FakeProductRepository` class implements the `IProductRepository` interface by returning a fixed collection of `Product` objects as the value of the Products property.
+The `AsQueryable` method is used to convert the fixed collection of objects to an `IQueryable<Product>`, which is required to implement the `IProductRepository` interface and allows us to create a compatible fake repository without having to deal with real queries.

 ## Registering the Repository Service